Robo-Educa/back_auth/README.md

 ### 👤 BODY

 The **Robô Educa** platform offers a practical and creative experience for students, guiding them in the physical assembly of a humanoid robot.
-This robot can be made with recyclable materials like PET bottles or MDF wood kits.
-After the physical assembly, students bring the robot to life using its "brain," which is the application contained in this repository.
+This robot can be made with recyclable materials like PET bottles ♻️ or MDF wood kits.
+After the physical assembly, students bring the robot to life using its "brain" 🧠 which is the application contained in this repository.

 <div style="display: flex;">
 <img src="static/images/robopet1.jpg" alt="Robo Educa PET Bottle Version" style="width: 22%; margin-right: 8px;">